-Members of the Armed Forces may not have to meet these tests.
-See instructions on back.
+Members of the Armed Forces may not have to meet the distance test and time test.
+See instructions on the back.

 Distance Test

 Your new principal workplace must be at least 50 miles farther from your old home than your old workplace was.
 For example, if your old workplace was 3 miles from your old home, your new workplace must be at least 53 miles from that home.
 If you did not have an old workplace, your new workplace must be at least 50 miles from your old home.
 The distance between the two points is the shortest of the more commonly traveled routes between them.